MD-Rahed-Mia/HeroCarousel/Readme.md

 ## License

 [MIT]
-- Icon is from react icons and reference screenshot collected from internet.
+- Icon is from react icons and reference screenshot background image collected from internet.

 ## Authors